aalesia/VILoaderImageView/README.md

         * The location of the image that is going to be displayed.

     This method called setImageUrl:animated: and sets animated to NO.

+## Define Variable Explanations

+   * Length of Cache - LENGTH_OF_CACHE
+      * Set this to the number of seconds you'd like the cache to persist for.
+If the cached image is older than that length of time, it will be reloaded from it's URL and recached.

+   * Decompress - PREDECOMPRESS
+      * Set this to 1 if you'd like the UIImages to be returned decompressed, 0 if not.
+Decompressed images require more memory, but will improve draw times of UIImages.

+   * Number of items in local cache - LOCAL_CACHE_MAX_ITEMS
+      * Set this to the number of items you'd like held in the local memory cache, more items means more caching, but also more required memory.
+Find your own sweet spot.

+   * Max Concurrent Operations - MAX_CONCURRENT_OPERATIONS
+      * Set this to the number of simultaneously running image loading operations you'd like.